 \subsection{node2vec Accelerator}

-Several FPGA implementations of node2vec have been reported.
-For example, an FPGA based acceleration of random walk of node2vec is reported~\cite{lightrw}.
-An FPGA based acceleration of word2vec~\cite{word2vec} that uses the skip-gram model as well as node2vec is also reported~\cite{word2vec-fpga}.
+Hardware accelerations of graph learning methods have been studied so far.
+In this section, we introduce those related to node2vec.
+For example, an FPGA-based acceleration of random walk for node2vec is reported~\cite{lightrw}.
+An FPGA-based acceleration of word2vec~\cite{word2vec} that uses the skip-gram model as well as node2vec is reported~\cite{word2vec-fpga}.
 Please note that the random walk is accelerated in~\cite{lightrw} while in this paper we accelerate the training algorithm of node2vec.
-Although the training algorithm of word2vec is accelerated by FPGA in~\cite{word2vec-fpga}, in this paper we newly propose a sequential training of node2vec for dynamic graphs by combining OS-ELM and the skip-gram so that the on-device training can be efficiently implemented on resource-limited FPGA devices.
+Although the training algorithm of word2vec is accelerated by FPGA in~\cite{word2vec-fpga}, in this paper we newly propose a sequential training of node2vec for dynamic graphs by combining OS-ELM and the skip-gram model so that the on-device training can be efficiently implemented on FPGA devices.